flurinduerst/WPSeed-Emoji-Log/README.md

 When looking at a full page of git-commits it can be hard to get an overview of what was done.
 By using categorized emojis, we can quickly see what's going on.
 Instead of using [too many emojis](https://gitmoji.carloscuesta.me/) which takes too much time and leads to inconsistent usage, we're keeping the categories small and simple.
 Also there are some guidelines on how we write messages.

 ## EMOJI USAGE
+Always use one of the following emojis followed by the category in uppercase when writing a commit subject.

 Commit Type | Emoji / Example
 ----------  | --------------